West Coast Senior Lacrosse Association

 The West Coast Senior Lacrosse Association is a Senior B Canadian box lacrosse league.
 The teams are located in southwest British Columbia.
 Champions of the league move on to compete for the Presidents Cup, the Canadian National Senior B championship.
+Teams from the WSCLA have won the Presidents Cup 9 times, most recently the Ladner Pioneer's three peat in 2022, 2023 and 2024.

+The league consists of 6 teams, 4 of which are located in the Lower Mainland, and two on Vancouver Island.
+In recent years, it has been dominated by two teams, the Ladner Pioneers and the Coquitlam (formerly Tri-City) Bandits, who between them have won 17 out of the 23 titles since 2000.